-Develop a hardware beacon and that indicates faulted FPL pad mounted equipment.
-Then collect an image library and train a corresponding image recognition system to detect and locate the beacons from autonomous drone or ground vehicle footage.
+Develop a hardware beacon that visually indicates faulted FPL pad mounted equipment.
+Then collect and generate an image library and train a corresponding image recognition system to detect and locate the beacons from autonomous drone footage.

 Key Goals

 Accurately indicate faulted equipment from a distance of up to 50 feet and in various environmental conditions.